Skip to main content

 One

 It's October and a group of naked people are standing in a dark forest.
-As a young couple lay on the ground a goat is slaughtered between them.
-The couple then have sex in amongst the remains of the goat, while everyone watches.
+As a young couple lay on the ground, a goat is slaughtered between them.
+The couple then have sex amongst the remains of the goat, while everyone watches.

 Two